Mike Brennan (basketball)

 Michael Richard Brennan (born May 18, 1972) is an American college basketball coach and former player who is currently the associate head coach at Princeton University, his alma mater.
 He was previously the head coach of American University, and an assistant coach at several other schools.

 Playing career

 Brennan won two Ivy League titles with the Princeton Tigers.
 He played for the Tigers between 1990 and 1994, averaging 5.0 points, 2.4 rebounds and 1.7 assists per game.
 Professionally, he spent time in the German Basketball Bundesliga (at Bayer Leverkusen in 1996–97 and Braunschweig in 1997–98), Belgium (at Pepinster in 1998–99) and Portugal.

 Coaching career

 Early career

 Brennan was a volunteer assistant coach at Columbia University for one year, before returning to Princeton as an assistant coach from 2000 to 2007.
 After being an assistant coach at Princeton, he became an assistant coach at American University from 2007 to 2009.
-He then spent the next four years he as an assistant coach for Georgetown University.
+He then spent the next four years as an assistant coach for Georgetown University.